 Munday and his team used the concept of radiative cooling to design a panel that could produce energy during the night (a kind of reverse solar panel).
 Using the Earth as a heat source, the panel is warm compared to the night sky.
 Therefore, it will radiate heat as infrared light.
 It generates electricity in the same way as solar panels, transferring heat, but in the opposite direction.
 Infrared light is emitted from the panel, and current and voltage flow in the opposite direction from the solar panels, but still generate electricity.

-Munday is currently building a prototype of the "anti-solar" cell in his laboratory.
+Munday is currently building a prototype of the “anti-solar” cell in his laboratory.
 At first glance, it looks exactly like a solar panel.
-But instead of pointing it towards the sun, aim for the night sky.
+But instead of pointing it at the sun, point it at the night sky.
 Under ideal conditions, it could theoretically generate up to 50 watts of power per square meter.
 It's not much compared to a solar panel, which produces 150-200 watts per square meter, but the scientist says that technology is still improving, and intends to integrate other forms of renewable energy, not replace them.

 Munday focuses on scaling the night panel to generate power when regular solar panels can't.
 But that doesn't stop him from thinking big.
 The concept of radiative cooling, he says, could be applied on a large scale to directly combat global warming by cooling the planet.